-- Some moms mentioned that it was difficult to fit into luggage for traveling.
+- Can be challenging to fit into luggage for traveling.

-For mothers who like to keep a close eye on their baby during the night, this co-sleeper could be a great option.
+This affordable co-sleeper could be a great option for mothers who like to keep a close eye on their babies during the night.

-You can quickly remove the fitted sheet and overall cover and throw it in the washer.
+You can quickly remove the included mattress and fitted sheet, and throw the sleeper in the washer.
 It’s made out of a cotton and polyester blend to keep your little one snug as a bug.

 - Easy to store.